 For example, if someone makes a change to the website or application and there is no approval process, then anyone is able to deploy software at any time, regardless of whether it actually meets the required specifications.

-Having a free-for-all deployment process can lead to deployments before changes are ready to be released to the public, changes haven’t been documented or tested, or the deployer simply doesn’t have a full understanding of the changes.
-When builds are deployed too early, this can result in a large clean-up process to fix the mistakes; such as retroactively fixing bugs or releasing a statement about why a release was made public too early.
+Having a free-for-all deployment process can lead to deployments happening before changes are ready to be released to the public, when changes haven’t been documented or tested, or when the deployer simply doesn’t have a full understanding of the changes.
+Deploying builds too early can result in a large clean-up process to fix the mistakes, such as retroactively fixing bugs or releasing a statement about why a release was made public too early.

-Automating processes can integrate Approval Gates into the development lifecycle, as well as restrict privileges of certain actions only to specific users.
-This means that deployments cannot move forward without human approval and can only be moved forward by certain users.
+Automating processes can integrate Approval Gates into the development lifecycle and can restrict privileges of certain actions only to specific users.
+This means that deployments cannot move forward without human approval from certain users.
 This reduces the risk of premature deployments and makes sure that deployments are not being moved forward just based on one person’s decision.

 A Build is Deployed with Unresolved Issues Still Present

 When building new software, issues are likely to arise throughout the process, but unfortunately, these issues can sometimes be hard to catch.
 During manual deployments, humans are responsible for ensuring issues are fixed by running issue trackers and documenting their process.
-Humans are susceptible to errors and relying on them to ensure these steps are completed can be risky.
+However, humans are susceptible to errors, and relying on them to ensure these steps are completed can be risky.
 Without proper issue tracking and documentation, builds can be deployed before all issues are resolved.

-If a build is deployed with unresolved issues, then the errors must be fixed retroactively.
+If a build is deployed with unresolved issues, errors must be fixed retroactively.
 This can require a lot of time and resources and is an all-around inefficient process.
-If issues are resolved but not documented, then the resolving of these issues may be reassigned.
-When a developer goes to resolve an issue that doesn’t really exist, they may end up breaking the entire build on their quest to fix the problem.
+If issues are resolved but not documented, resolving these issues may be reassigned to someone, who doesn't realize the problem has been resolved.
+They may end up breaking the entire build on their quest to fix a problem that no longer exists.